GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex2.md

 width: 700px
 name: Map Larkama
 ---
-Map Larkama
+The finished map could look something like this (Source: HeiGIT).
 ```

 Congratulations!
-You have finished your first map.
+You have created a finished map that is ready to be printed and distributed.